-NOTE: How NWDAF collects UE communication related data from UPF is not defined in this Release of the specification.
+NOTE 1: How NWDAF collects UE communication related data from UPF is not defined in this Release of the specification.

+NOTE 2: SMF collects N4 Session Level data from SMF independently of NWDAF input data requests to SMF.

 Depending on the requested level of accuracy, data collection may be provided on samples (e.g. spatial subsets of UEs or UE group, temporal subsets of UE communication information).